maheshsabnis/intern_aug_blaze/reactjsapp/README.md

 - IMP***, the React STATE properties of the Collection Type can be updated explicitely 'using events' by using 'an assignment statement'. (aka Cannot be mutated), instaed use 'setState()'

+# React Lifecycle
+    - Used for Good Coding Practices to decide what code goes where
+    - Guide to choose appropriate event to write an AJAX Call
+        - MAke an AJAX call inside the componentDidMount() method if the data is expected immediately when the component is loaded
+            - using axios library
+                - The Node.js based promise library that is used to make an AJAX calls from Node.js apps as well as Browser based apps
+                    - npm install --save axios
+                        - get(), post(), put(), delete()
+                            - all these returns promise object
+                        - get(url, options)
+                            - url is URL of REST API
+                            - options: Headers Values
+                        - post(url, data, options)/put(url, data, options)
+                            - data : the JSON object to be posted
+                        - delete(url)
+                    - all these m,ethods returns promise object
+    - Manage the explicit Event Subscription
+    - Error Handling in Components for Fallback UI

+- MERN
+    - MySQL, Express, React, Node
+- Validating the Front-End App
+- Secure AJAX Call
+- Building Single Page Application

 # React.js Assignments

 # Date: 17-09-2021